Press Your Luck: Michael Larson

 Press Your Luck gained media attention in 1984 for the winnings of a contestant named Michael Larson.
 A self-described unemployed ice cream truck driver from Lebanon, Ohio, he applied to be on the show that year.
 By recording episodes at home on a videocassette recorder and playing them back frame-by-frame, Larson discovered that the presumed random patterns of the game board were not actually random and he was able to memorize the sequences.
 On the single game in which he appeared, an initially tentative Larson spun a Whammy on his very first turn, but then went 45 consecutive spins without hitting another one.
-The majority of his spins landed on the highest-valued spaces, which offered $3,000, $4,000, or $5,000 and an extra spin.
+The majority of his spins landed on the highest-valued spaces, which offered $3,000, $4,000, or $5,000, all with an extra spin.
 The game ran for so long that CBS aired the episode in two parts, on June 8 and 11, 1984.
 In the end, Larson earned a total of $110,237 in cash and prizes.

 After an investigation, CBS executives concluded that Larson's memorization of the board patterns did not constitute cheating and allowed him to keep his winnings.
-The board was then reprogrammed with up to 32 new patterns to prevent subsequent contestants from duplicating his feat.
+The board was then reprogrammed with over 30 new patterns to prevent subsequent contestants from duplicating his feat.
 In 1994, TV Guide magazine interviewed Larson and revealed the background of this episode including his decision to pass his remaining spins after he lost concentration and missed his target squares.

-The story was featured in a two-hour documentary on Game Show Network titled Big Bucks: The Press Your Luck Scandal in March 2003.
+The story was featured in a two-hour documentary on Game Show Network titled Big Bucks: The Press Your Luck Scandal in March 2003, which Tomarken hosted.
 In July 2010, Michael's brother James, and his former wife at the time of winning, were interviewed for PRI's This American Life for the episode "Million Dollar Idea".
 His story was also featured on the first episode of Game Show Network's documentary series Cover Story in 2018.

+Paul Walter Hauser played Larson in the 2024 film The Luckiest Man in America.